 Promotional SMS marketing strategies are used to build awareness with audiences, increase sales, and promote new products and deals.

 You can also use promotional SMS marketing to share brand information, offer special sales or limited-time offers, tell audiences about upcoming events, and even link to blogs or videos explaining how to use products.

-Promotional SMS marketing often requires audiences to opt-in to receiving promotional text messages, usually in a welcome message after a customer has given their phone number to the brand while filling out an online form.
+Promotional SMS marketing often requires audiences to opt-in to receive promotional text messages, usually in a welcome message after a customer has given their business phone number to the brand while filling out an online form.

 2. Transactional SMS Marketing

 This type of marketing gives audiences the type of information that they need, like product delivery and shipping updates or confirmation details.

 This helps keep customers connected with your brand as they wait for things to arrive and keeps them updated on key information.